ChicagoBoss/ChicagoBoss/README_DATABASE.md

    the 'vm_name' and 'vm_cookie' options in boss.config.

-2. Create a table for each model as well a table called '_ids_' with attributes for [type, id, count].
+2. Create a table for each model as well a table called '_ids_' with attributes for [type, id].
 For more details see

    https://github.com/evanmiller/ChicagoBoss/wiki/Automatic-schema-initialization-for-mnesia